Vegetarianism continues to be a popular diet among Americans.

 — Research suggests this eating regimen reduces the risk of chronic disease, including Type 2 diabetes, heart attack and stroke.

-— You may have trouble getting enough vitamin B and calcium.
+— You may have trouble getting enough calcium.

-This is the most restrictive vegetarian diet, Jacks says.
+This is the most restrictive version of a vegetarian diet.

 The vegan diet eliminates all animal products, including: